-It was built on land given by Lord Leven.
+It was built on land given by Lord Leven. the architects were Harry E Hawker and Victor Mitchell.
 The winning tender for the new library was from Miller and Sons who submitted an estimate of £1,833.

 The library was modernised and redecorated in 1926 and extended in 1933.
 Forty years later in 1967 there was another major refurbishment which included new floors and lighting.